ARCHER2-HPC/archer2-docs/docs/data-tools/arm-forge.md

 `--mem-debug=fast` which should be a reasonable first choice.

-Execution will produce a `.html` format report which can be used to examine what the state of the execution was at the point of failure.
+Execution will produce a `.html` format report which can be used to examine the state of execution at the point of failure.

 #### Interactive debugging: using the client to submit a batch job